wp-plugins/the-welcomizer/readme.txt

 - Many bug fixes, many bug fixes.
 - The file uploader will be ready for translation.

-Known issues:
--
-- The file uploader plugin is not yet ready for translation.

 Have you done something cool with The Welcomizer and would like to share it with others?

 Send me your link at `wordpress [at] sebastien-laframboise [dot] com` and I will add it right here for all to see: